OptNet: Differentiable Optimization as a Layer in Neural Networks: Conclusion

 \section{Conclusion}

 We have presented OptNet, a neural network architecture where we use optimization problems as a single layer in the network.
 We have derived the algorithmic formulation for differentiating through these layers, allowing for backpropagating in end-to-end architectures.
 We have also developed an efficient batch solver for these optimizations based upon a primal-dual interior point method, and developed a method for attaining the necessary gradient information ``for free'' from this approach.
 Our experiments highlight the potential power of these networks, showing that they can solve problems where existing networks are very poorly suited, such as learning Sudoku problems purely from data.
-There are many future directions of research for these approaches, but we feel that they add another important primitive to the toolbox of neural network practitioners.
+These models add another important primitive to the toolbox of neural network practitioners and enable many possible future directions of research of differentiating through optimization problems.